-I tend to place "accept Christ" in quotations marks because it is not a scriptural phrase.
-The Apostles did not urge people to "accept Christ" as a means of escaping the need to grow in godly behavior, but to turn from the Law of Moses and place their faith in Christ that He might lead them in paths of righteousness.
+I tend to put quotation marks around “accept Christ” because it is not a scriptural phrase.
+The Apostles did not urge people to “accept Christ” as a means of escaping the need to grow in godly behavior.
+Rather, they urged people to turn from the Law of Moses and place their faith in Christ that He might lead them in paths of righteousness.

 Christian people, for the most part I guess, realize in their heart that to be in the image of God means we must grow in righteous, holy behavior.
 I think they understand that Heaven is not filled with sinning people whom God sees through Christ.
 What kind of Heaven would that be?
 It would be no different from the churches of today, filled with envy, lying, people seeking to be preeminent, hatred, bitterness, unforgiveness, stealing, fornication, adultery, child molestation, and so forth.

-Believers have theorized that when the Lord comes He will remove our sins.
-But when the Lord came to the servant who did not use his Kingdom resources, Jesus did not make His servant a diligent, industrious person Instead, the Lord took his talent from him and sent him into the outer darkness.
-So there is no basis in the Bible that when the Lord comes to us as an individual He will make a lazy, casual Christian into a saint.
+Believers have theorized that when the Lord comes, He will remove our sins.
+But when the Lord came to the servant who did not use his Kingdom resources, Jesus did not make that servant a diligent, industrious person.
+Instead, the Lord took his talent from him and sent him into the outer darkness.
+So there is no basis in the Bible that when the Lord comes to you as an individual, He will turn a lazy, casual Christian into a saint.

 The Bible says we will be changed in the twinkling of an eye.
-A closer look at the fifteenth chapter of the Book of First Corinthians will reveal that the change mentioned there is referring only to the mortal body.
+A closer look at first Corinthians chapter 15 reveals that the change mentioned there is referring only to the mortal body.

-The thirteenth chapter of the Book of Matthew informs us that in the last days the angels will remove all sin and sinners from the Kingdom of God.
+Matthew chapter 13 informs us that in the last days, the angels will remove all sin and sinners from the Kingdom of God.
 That is the spiritual fulfillment of the Jewish Day of Atonement, and it is taking place today.
 For those who have ears to hear, the Spirit of God is telling us to confess our sins clearly and specifically, and then vigorously renounce them, asking Christ to help us never to practice those behaviors again for eternity.
 It is an eternal judgment.

-The sins that must be confessed clearly and specifically are those of the love of the world; the love of the pleasures of the flesh; and self-will.
-Our cry from now on is, "Not my will but Yours be done."
+The sins that must be confessed clearly and specifically are (1) those of the love of the world, (2) the love of the pleasures of the flesh; and (3) self-will.
+Our cry from now on is, “Not my will but Yours be done.”